XAdanM/XAdamM.github.io/content/posts/avatar.md

 Bella: What?
 You were there too and just stood there like someone watching TV.
 You wouldn't have the strength to beat up Mordekai like that either.

-Billiam: Lalani didn't "beat up" Mordekai.
+Billiam: (trying to stay calm) Hey, Lalani didn't "beat up" Mordekai.
 He wasn't even injured that badly.

 Bella: Nah.
 I think you should've roughed him up more.
 Maybe broken off both of his limbs, just to make sure he can't strangle any other innocent children.
 He's the public enemy number one.
 Well, maybe number two, after Ezon.

-Lalani: Is that really what I should've done?
+Lalani: (conflicted) Is that really what I should've done?
 I don't know... what if he had pulled out his hatchet on me?

 Billiam: Lalani, what you did was a really noble thing in the moment.
 Don't worry about it too much.